OpenAPITools/openapi-generator/docs/migration-from-swagger-codegen.md

 ### Renamed Mustache Template Variables

 The template variable `{{datatype}}` was renamed to `{{dataType}}` for consistency reason.
-Corresponding java code: `CodegenProperty.datatype` is renamed to `CodegenProperty.datatype`.
+Corresponding java code: `CodegenProperty.datatype` is renamed to `CodegenProperty.dataType`.

+(If you're **not** using customized templates with the `-t` option, you can ignore the mustache variable renaming above.)

 ### Ignore file